 In the Summer of 2005 I packed up a car and headed west, out of my home state of New Jersey and towards a place I envisioned would be the desert.
 I landed in Durango, Colorado, and have finally understood what it is to love where you live.

-Seven years ago I joined up with Studio & Gallery, an artist-owned gallery, workspace and gathering place for artists and ideas of all sorts.
+Nine years ago I joined up with Studio & Gallery, an artist-owned gallery, workspace and gathering place for artists and creative folks of all sorts.
 On a weekly basis you can find me painting there, or hanging a show, but otherwise I am home, creating art in a cabin just outside of town.

-Through my work, I am intending to create a portrait which honors the subject, but I am also intending to create an image that brings joy, promotes kindness and hopefully creates a connection of some type.
-Because I believe that kind and joyful connection might be what it's all about.
+Through my work, I am intending to create a portrait which honors the subject, but I am also intending to create an image that brings joy, promotes kindness and hopefully creates a connection between the viewer and the painting.
+Because I think that kind and joyful connection is really what it's all about.